eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 These examples show how to run the rulesets using a Chrome Extension.

 ## Prerequisites
 We assume the Chrome Extension is installed.
-Visit the <a href='https://chrome.google.com/webstore'>Chrome Web Store</a>, to install the Accessibility Ruleset Runner Chrome Extension.
+Visit the <a href='https://chrome.google.com/webstore/detail/accessibility-ruleset-run/cfakapffmdipciggkeefnpjjbobbnefi'>Accessibility Ruleset Runner Chrome Extension</a> in the <a href='https://chrome.google.com/webstore'>Chrome Web Store</a> and click "Add to Chrome" to install.

 The Chrome Extension can also be manually installed.
 First, download the Github code.
 Then, follow the instructions listed in <a href='README.md#chrome-extension-development'>Chrome Extension Development</a>.